edxspark/ai-vl-ocr/README.md

 The vision models just make sense!

 The general logic:
-- Pass in a file (pdf, docx, image, etc.)
+- Pass in a file (pdf, image, etc.)
 - Convert that file into a series of images
 - Pass each image to AI vision LLM and ask nicely for Markdown
-- Aggregate the responses and return Markdown
+- Aggregate the responses and return Markdown or JSON

 # Getting Started
 ```